Now Reading

 As we watch Sophie care for him even as he lies exhausted, dragging him to clean the mud and smoke from him and ensuring he does not slip back into the form of the bird, it isn’t hard to note how painfully young and vulnerable he is drawn to be.
 It is a conscious choice after all, a jarring juxtaposition of what war and its violence take from you youth, vitality and vulnerability, and a veritable chunk of life itself, that cannot be returned.
 Howl may be vain, shallow and selfish, but he is also yet another casualty.

-Watch: Why Studio Ghibli movies are better than Disney
+Watch: Why Studio Ghibli is better than Disney

 Growing together